Australasian Medical Publishing Co Proprietary Limited (AMPCo) is a wholly owned subsidiary of the Australian Medical Association (AMA).

 We are also subject to the Privacy Act 1988 and other applicable State and Territory privacy law.
 There is more information about these laws on the Australian Information Commissioner's website: www.oaic.gov.au.

-AMPCo operates a Job Board as part of MJA.
+AMPCo operates a job board service called 'Jobs' as part of MJA.

-The information you provide to the Job Board is being collected by AMPCo for the purposes of marketing the jobs and other services that AMPCo provides.
+The information you provide to 'Jobs' is being collected by AMPCo for the purposes of marketing 'Jobs' and other services that AMPCo provides.

 While AMPCo takes all due care in ensuring the privacy of the information you provide, transactions over the internet may be intercepted by third parties.
 AMPCo disclaims all liability to you to the greatest extent possible pursuant to law should this occur.
 Your personal information (including personal information that is not visible to external users) may also be accessed by AMPCo staff and contractors while stored on AMPCo systems.